-Hailey Park occupies a central position in the River Taff valley.
+Hailey Park sits in a central position in the River Taff valley.
 The well used Taff Trail passes through the park, which is a 55-mile route for walkers and cyclists from Brecon to Cardiff—it adds to the already excellent recreational facilities on offer.
+And you don't have to play sport to come to the park, as its great for outdoor play, walking your dogs (very sociable dog walking area), looking for wildlife, walking for health or just because.

 Mature trees run along the edge of the River Taff and complement more recent planting to this a very attractive area.
 The proximity to the River Taff ensures that the park is rich in wildlife.
 As a Friends group we’re proud of all the work we’ve achieved in improving biodiversity and thank all the other groups who have helped us along the way.

-Hailey Park also has the longest legal graffiti wall in Wales.
+Hailey Park used to have the longest legal graffiti wall in Wales but its sadly now been destroyed.

 Please remember that paths running through the park (including the Taff Trail) are for everyone to use - so for safety's sake and everyone's enjoyment of the park please cycle carefully and slowly, and keep dogs under control